collinogren/ijs_live_team_totals/README.md

 + Implement support for partnered events for IJS and 6.0

 # Copyright Information
-This free and open source software is published under the MIT License
+This free and open source software is published under the MIT License:

 Copyright (c) 2023 Collin Ogren